LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 The *edge_profiles* IDS is a generic data structure within the Data Dictionary database [12], designed to hold data related to plasma burn in the edge region of the tokamak with the SOL region included.
-As previously discussed in chapter `2`_, *edge_profiles* IDS consists of many lower-level data-tree nodes.
+As previously discussed in chapter :ref:`sec-data_storage_units`, *edge_profiles* IDS consists of many lower-level data-tree nodes.

 Taking into the account the extent of the *edge_profiles* IDS structure, only nodes relevant to this work will be presented.
 Considering this,